playgrdstar/rss_ingestion/README.md

-# HTML Scraping
+# RSS Ingestion

-Just a super simple script to start scraping webpages.
+Just a super simple script to get data from RSS feeds.